powsybl/powsybl-dynawo/docs/dynamic_simulation/configuration.md

 ## Dynawo properties
 The `dynawo` module defines the required parameters to run with Dynawo.

-**homeDir**
+### homeDir
-Use the `homeDir` property to defines the installation directory of the dynawo simulator.
+Use the `homeDir` property to define the installation directory of the dynawo simulator.

-**debug**
+### debug
-Use the `debug` property to specify if the temporary folder where the inputs are generated should be kept after the simulation.
+Use the `debug` property to specify if the temporary folder where the inputs are generated should be kept after the simulation.<br>
+This property is independent of the `debugDir` parameter [property](inv:powsyblcore:*:*#simulation/dynamic/configuration.md#optional-properties).
+If both properties are set to `true`, the temporary simulation folder will be kept **and** dumped in the requested folder.

 ### Examples